physta/beautiful-jekyll/input_file.md

 The next variables indicate the type of outputs:

 - `T_FILE`.
 Output file of thermal conductivity and NL-paramter as function of temperature.
+This file can be used as input for finite elements simulations (see [finite elements](https://physta.github.io/finite_elements/)
 - `K_W`.
 Output file of frequency dependence thermal conductivity.
 Here are inculuded the contribution of each mode as well as the accumulation function.
 - `K_MFP`.
 Output file of mean free path dependence thermal conductivity.
 Here are inculuded the contribution of each mode as well as the accumulation function.
 - `TAU_W`.
 Output file of frequency dependence relaxation times.
 The mode velocity is also included to easier the MFP representation.